-At least 225 people are dead after a magnitude-7.1 earthquake struck central Mexico Tuesday, Sept.
+At least 225 people died after a magnitude 7.1 earthquake struck central Mexico Tuesday, Sept.
 19, on the 32nd anniversary of the 1985 Mexico earthquake that killed thousands.
 Hours before it hit, people throughout Mexico were conducting earthquake drills to mark the date.

 “I heard this rumble in the walls, so I rushed downstairs,” said Victor Martinez, World Vision emergency communications manager based in Mexico City.
 “This quake was shorter than Friday’s (Sept.
 7), but it felt much stronger.
 It felt as if the floor was jumping, like a vertical motion.
 People were really nervous.
 Then I drove to my nephew’s school to make sure they were okay and saw large amounts of people exiting buildings to pick up their children that were in school.
 I saw several cracks in the streets on my way to the school.
 As I listened to the local news, we were hearing about collapsed buildings, but I don’t have certainty of what kind of buildings.”

 Mexican President Enrique Pena Nieto declared three days of national mourning Wednesday, Sept.
 20, to honor the victims in what is now the country’s deadliest earthquake since 1985.